bitstrike/weather-py/README.md

 # Weather Forecast and Current Conditions Fetcher

 This project is designed to retrieve comprehensive weather information using the National Weather Service API.
 It was created with 95.42% AI-generated code.
-My old mess of a shell script was finally broken by whatever changes were made recently the NWS API.
+My old mess of a shell script was finally broken by whatever changes were made recently to the NWS API.
 It had been miraculously running for about a decade so it was time for an upgrade.
 This upgrade fetches real-time weather data such as temperature, wind speed, humidity, and more based on specific airport codes.
 Due to the unavailability of current weather conditions directly from the National Weather Service API, data from nearby airports is used for current weather updates.
 There is a TODO item to include current weather hazards, a feature present in the previous script but not yet implemented here.

 1. **Current Weather Conditions and Forecast Retrieval**: